New Mexico CNA Registry Guide

 To be certified on the New Mexico Nurse Aide Registry, you must pass the New Mexico Nurse Aide Competency Examination.

-Prometric has been contracted by the New Mexico Human Services Department (HSD) and the New Mexico Department of Health (DOH) have to develop and administer the New Mexico Nurse Aide Competency Examination.
+D&SDT–Headmaster has been contracted by the New Mexico Health Care Authority (NMHCA) to develop and administer the New Mexico Nurse Aide Competency Examination.
 The examination consists of a clinical skills test and a written (knowledge) test.
 You must pass both tests to register as a CNA.
-To sign up for the tests, fill in and submit the Examination Application form, and pay the fee ($107.10).
+To sign up for the tests, submit the examination application online and pay the applicable fees (Knowledge test: $40; Skills test: $100; all fees subject to 4.875% NM Gross Revenue Tax).

-you an “Authorization to Test” letter.
+Once your completed application and the associated fees are received, your application will be reviewed and if you are eligible, you will be emailed an “Authorization to Test” letter.
 This letter will include the date, location and time of your test.
 You must bring this letter and proper identification with you to take the examinations.

 Background Check